ajs17/memills/content/people/mills-edward-hallock-1819-family/section-resources/metadata_files/me-mills/1908-records-high-res.md

     - The 23 Jan 1908 entry is presumably a reference to Ellen Gould.

-    - Note that we are essentially seeing Emily's grocery list after the fact.
-This is essentially a glimpse into her kitchen cupboard.
+    - Note that this is essentially Emily's grocery list after the fact, and describes the contents of her kitchen cupboard.
 ---

  (The following are selected transcriptions from